simont77/fakegato-history/README.md

     this.loggingService.addEntry({time: moment().unix(), power: this.power});

 Power should be the average power in W over 10 minutes period.
+To have good accuracy, it his strongly advised not to use a single instantaneous measurement, but to average many few seconds measurements over 10 minutes.

+For Energy accessories it is also worth to add the custom characteristic E863F112 for resetting the Total Consumption accumulated value (not the history).
+See the gist above.
+The value of this characteristic is changed whenever the reset button is tapped on Eve, so it can be used to reset the locally stored value.
+The meaning of the exact value is still unknown.
+I left this characteristics out of fakegato-history because it is not part if the common  history service, up to know I found it only on Eve Energy

 ### TODO